What Is The Liberex Back Shaver?

 How Does It Perform?

 This performs well…until a hiccup.
-That hiccup being the pivoting shaving head.
+That hiccup is the pivoting shaving head.
 This keeps the shaver from working smoothly.
-You’re going along quickly making short work of back hair and then all of the sudden all motion stops and you feel a slight pull.
+You’re going along quickly, making short work of back hair, and then all of a sudden, all motion stops, and you feel a slight pull.

-Yep, it gets annoying but it is pretty good back shaver after you get past that.
+Yep, it gets annoying, but it is a pretty good back shaver after you get past that.
 The handle is comfortable and long with a decent bend to it to allow shaving any portion of your back.